 "Nourish and Flourish" art exhibit at the Del Ray Artisans Gallery

-Three of Jeanie's Spirit Beings are currently showing at the "Nourish and Flourish" juried exhibit at the Del Ray Artisans Gallery in Alexandria, VA.
+Three of Jeanie's Spirit Beings were shown at the "Nourish and Flourish" juried exhibit at the Del Ray Artisans Gallery in Alexandria, VA.
 The theme of this exhibit is "Art Inspired by Food".
 Jeanie has three Spirit Beings in this show: Abundance, Blessings and Gratitude.
-Pieces are on show November 7 through November 30, 2014.
+Pieces were on show November 7 through November 30, 2014.

 "Art and Story" art exhibit at the Shirlington Library